skip to main content

 • Installation, equipment, and extra fees—An internet plan often includes extra fees on top of the basic monthly fee.

 • Internet connection type—Reliable connection types like fiber and cable cost around the same (or even less) as slower connection types like DSL.
-But faster plans mean higher prices.
+All else being equal, though, faster plans mean higher prices.

 • Price hikes—Some plans look cheap because they start with low introductory prices, but watch out for price hikes that kick in after a year of service.